thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 consulting a so-called unwind table, which maps program counter ranges to personality routines.

-We would define unwind table entries covering all Swift code that does not attempt to handle C++ exceptions and have these entries map to a personality routine that simply terminates the program.
+We would define unwind table entries covering all Codira code that does not attempt to handle C++ exceptions and have these entries map to a personality routine that simply terminates the program.

-If exception support is turned off in the C++ compiler by passing `-Xcc -fno-exceptions` to `swiftc`, we assume that the C++ code never throws exceptions and will not emit any unwind table entries for Swift code.
+If exception support is turned off in the C++ compiler by passing `-Xcc -fno-exceptions` to `languagec`, we assume that the C++ code never throws exceptions and will not emit any unwind table entries for Codira code.

 ## Atomics